Steel Guitar Tuition

 SCOTTY'S LAP STEEL TUITION & TAB

-Basic C6th Non Pedal Lap Steel Method
+Basic C6th Non Pedal Lap Steel Method (Book and CD)

 by DeWitt Scott